MichaelBoegner/splmns-animations/README.md

 # SPLMNS Animation Challenge

 This is my submission for the SPLMNS Frontend Developer technical challenge.
-The app includes two views:

 ---